-In 2023, two ST youth earned the opportunity to leave ICJH and job search within their community and one youth received their RISEUP 4-year certification in Customers Service and Sales.
+In 2024, three ST youth earned the opportunity to leave ICJH and job search within their community and all three youth received their RISEUP 3-year certification in Customers Service and Sales.
 Through this hands-on approach youth were provided the proper work force attire and taken to multiple job sites to apply for employment.